danielwidhiarto/FoodTastic/README.md

 - **Detailed Food Profiles**: Get in-depth information on each food, including ingredients, preparation, and cultural significance.

-- **User Profile Page**: Create and personalize your profile to keep track of your favorite foods and share your culinary experiences.
+- **User Profile Page**: Create and personalize your profile to keep track of your favourite foods and share your culinary experiences.

 ## Getting Started